aukilabs/domain-server/README.md

 # Domain Server
 ## Operation Mode
 - Public: anyone can save data to your server.
-Auki is running one at https://domain-server.posemesh.org.
+Auki Labs is running one at https://domain-server.posemesh.org.
 You can find all the other servers run by the community from the Posemesh Console's `Domain Servers` page.
 - Private: only people from your organization can save their data to your server, but anyone will be able to read.

 ## Create Server
 1. Log into the Posemesh Console at https://console.posemesh.org/
 2. Run `localStorage.setItem("domainservice", true);` in the browser's console.
-3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the url you want to redirect users to when users scan a portal using a non Auki SDK app.
-This value can be overwritten by domain's redirect url and portal's redirect url.
+3. Open `Domain Servers` page and create a server. `Redirect URL` is optional, it is the URL you want to redirect users to when they scan a portal using a non Auki SDK app.
+This value can be overwritten by domain's redirect URL and portal's redirect URL.
 If empty, https://aukilabs.com will be used by default.
 4. Make sure you have copied the registration credentials.

 # Deployment